Pei2tech/svelte4django/README.md

 ```

 **django side**
 you may use gunicorn, nginx or other else to run django.
-It is out of the scope of this project.
+It is out of the scope of this template.